enomotokan/quboassist/README.md

 print(solution)
 ```

-An sample code is showed below.
+A sample code is showed below.

 ```
 import neal